tkcaccia/KODAMA/README.md

 # KODAMA
-A learning algorithm to perform feature extraction from noisy and high-dimensional data
+A self-guided, weakly supervised learning algorithm for feature extraction from noisy and high-dimensional data.
+The method facilitates the identification of patterns that reflect underlying group structures across all samples in a dataset.
+It incorporates a novel strategy to integrate spatial information, enhancing the interpretability of results in spatially resolved data.

 ## Citation